reportportal/client-javascript/DEV_GUIDE.md

 `constants.js`, `models.js`, `publicReportingAPI.js` and a `lib/**` mirror of the compiled tree — together with matching `.d.ts` files.

-Those files are never loaded at runtime: Node, TypeScript and bundlers all read the `exports` / `typesVersions` maps in `package.json` and go straight to `build/lib`.
-They exist for tools that resolve imports by walking the filesystem, chiefly `eslint-import-resolver-node` (the default resolver of `eslint-plugin-import`), which otherwise reports `import/no-unresolved` for every subpath import and forces each consumer to configure an ignore.
+Supported package imports resolve through the `exports` / `typesVersions` maps in `package.json` straight to `build/lib`; a direct deep import (e.g.
+`require('@reportportal/client-javascript/lib/helpers')`) can still load a generated facade file instead.
+The facades mainly exist for tools that resolve imports by walking the filesystem, chiefly `eslint-import-resolver-node` (the default resolver of `eslint-plugin-import`), which otherwise reports `import/no-unresolved` for every subpath import and forces each consumer to configure an ignore.
 They also keep the `lib/**` paths published up to 5.5.x resolvable.

 Everything the script writes is gitignored, recorded in `.generated-facades.json` and removed by `npm run clean`.
 When a new subpath is added to `exports`, add the matching alias